Nuphar: Ecology

-Like many other vigorously growing members of the Nymphaeaceae, some species of Nuphar tend to cover the water surface completely, blocking out the light and thereby killing both submerged plants and less competitive surface-growing aquatics.
+Like many other vigorously growing members of Nymphaeaceae, some species of Nuphar tend to cover the water surface completely, blocking out the light and thereby killing both submerged plants and less competitive surface-growing aquatics.
 They also produce alkaloids that have experimentally been shown to be allelopathic, though it is not clear how relevant the compounds may be in the wild.

 Birds such as some species of ducks eat Nuphar seeds, and mammals such as beaver and coypu eat the roots of at least some species.
 Deer eat the flowers and young leaves, and the leaves are grazed by other animals.

+Nuphar flowers are pollinated by flies, bees, and beetles.

 Uses

-Nuphar species are less generally useful as food or medicine than various species in the related water lily genus Nymphaea.
-Claims of the edibility or otherwise of the plant have varied wildly, which might in some cases have reflected errors and confusion, but in the light of the recognition of an increased number of species, the confusion might largely be because hitherto unrecognised species differ in their attributes.

 Some species have been used by indigenous peoples.
 Young shoots and leaves sometimes were cooked but might be too bitter to eat.
 Whether the roots may be eaten, as is widely reported, is open to doubt; some sources claim that they are too bitter, too full of tannin, or simply too poisonous to eat unsoaked, except when treated for so long that they are not viable as a famine food.
 All sources however, agree that ripe seeds may be popped or variously used in cookery.
 They then are pleasant and nutritious, but require a lot of work to harvest and strip from the fruit capsule.
 To some extent this may be circumvented rotting the fruit under water for three weeks or more, after which removing the seeds is easier.
 The rotting material however, is very unpleasant to deal with.
 The flower petals are said to be used in making tea, but it is not clear whether that refers to the petals proper, or to the larger and more conspicuous sepals.
 The leaves of some species are large enough to be of use in wrapping food, for example in cooking.